PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 };
 ```

-`multi_id`: the same message format can have multiple instances, for example if the system has two sensors of the same type.
+* `multi_id`: the same message format can have multiple instances, for example if the system has two sensors of the same type.
 The default and first instance must be 0.
-`msg_id`: unique id to match `message_data_s` data.
+* `msg_id`: unique id to match [Logged data Message](#d--logged-data-message) data.
 The first use must set this to 0, then increase it.
-The same `msg_id` must not be used twice for different subscriptions, not even after unsubscribing.
+  * The same `msg_id` must not be used twice for different subscriptions, not even after unsubscribing.
-`message_name`: message name to subscribe to.
+* `message_name`: message name to subscribe to.
-Must match one of the `message_format_s` definitions.
+Must match one of the [Format Message](#f--format-definition-message) definitions.

 #### R : Unsubscription Message
 Unsubscribe a message, to mark that it will not be logged anymore (not used currently).